Gary Hunt: 2016 season

 Hunt won his 6th Red Bull Cliff Diving World series with 1350 points, 320 ahead of his nearest rival.

 2018 season

 Hunt won his 7th Red Bull Cliff Diving World series with 1010 points.

 2019 season

 Hunt won his 8th Red Bull Cliff Diving World series with 1160 points.

 At the Red Bull Cliff Diving in Lebanon, in July 2019, he became the first diver in the series history to receive a perfect 10 score from each of the five judges.

 2021 season

 Hunt won his 9th Red Bull Cliff Diving World series with 800 points.

 2022 season

 Hunt won his 10th Red Bull Cliff Diving World series with 1240 points.

+2025 season

+After 2 second places (El Nido, Polignano a Mare) and a third (Mostar), Hunt won his 11th Red Bull Cliff Diving World Series in Boston (September 20th), securing his return as a permanent diver for the 2026 season.